mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 My `instant-reject` folder was for candidates who didn't follow the instructions about how to apply.
 This included:

-* Candidates who didn't include a cover letter
+* Candidates who only submitted a resume with no letter
-* Candidates whose cover letter didn't mention any specifics of the job or of TinyPilot
+* Candidates whose letter didn't mention any specifics of the job or of TinyPilot
 * Candidates who didn't match the job requirements, and they didn't acknowledge the gap in their cover letter

 For these candidates, I moved their application to the `instant-reject` folder and didn't send a reply.

-I put 138 candidates 62% of candidates into the `instant-reject` folder.
+I put 138 candidates (62% of total) into the `instant-reject` folder.

 ### cover-letter-reject

-The `cover-letter-reject` folder was for candidates who made a good faith effort in applying, but I could tell from their cover letter or resume that they were a poor match.
+The `cover-letter-reject` folder was for candidates who made a good faith effort to apply, but I could tell from their cover letter or resume that they were a poor match.

-For these candidates, I sent an individualized response.
+For these candidates, I sent individualized responses.
 Here's an example:

 >Hi Joe,
 >